NJShore Guide

 LBI's Quiet Gem

-One of the quieter, more upscale communities with beautiful beaches and stunning sunsets.
-The narrowest part of the island offers views of both ocean and bay.
+One of the quieter, more upscale communities on LBI.
+The narrowest point of the island with ocean and bay views, making west-facing sunsets easy to catch.

 Best for: Families, Sunset lovers, Quiet beach seekers